parides55/patient-readmission/README.md

 Classification Model

 - We want a ML model to predict whether a patient be readmitted after being released from hospital based upon previously gathered patient data.
 The target variable, 'readmitted', is categorical and contains two classes: 0 (not readmitted) and 1 (readmitted).
-- We will consider a classification model, a supervised model with a two-class, single-label output that matches the target.
+- We will consider a classification model, a supervised model with a two-class output that matches the target.
 - The model success metrics are:
   - at least 70% recall for readmission on the train and test sets
 - The model will be considered a failure if:
   - the model fails to achieve 70% recall for readmission
-  - the model fails to achieve 70% precision for no readmission (falsely indicating patients are at risk)
+  - the model fails to achieve 60% precision for no readmission (falsely indicating patients are at risk)
-- The model output is a text output, indicating if a patient will be readmitted or not in the future.
+- The model output is defined as a text output, indicating the probability of a patient to be readmitted or not.
 - The training data to fit the model comes from: [Kaggle](www.kaggle.com )
 - The dataset contains: 25000 observations and 16 attributes.
 - Target: readmitted; Features: all other attributes.